945 Madison Avenue: Early years

-The first of the Whitney Biennial events took place in 1973 in the Breuer Building.
-This first event filled the museum with 221 artists' works.
-The most memorable Whitney Biennial took place in the building as well, in 1993.
-That event, by curator Elisabeth Sussman, showed works involving race, gender, sexuality, AIDS, and socioeconomic issues.
-Reviews were antagonistic at the time, though the exhibition later proved to be influential.
+The inaugural Whitney Biennial exhibition took place in 1973 at the Breuer Building, featuring works by 221 artists.
+The 1993 edition of the show also took place in the same building.
+Curated by Elisabeth Sussman, this event showcased art that addressed race, gender, sexuality, AIDS, and socioeconomic issues.
+Reviews were initially antagonistic, though it eventually became recognized as among the most notable and influential exhibitions in the museum's history.